akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/feature-summary.md

 @@@ note
 Events are stored in a database on the producer side.
 There is no direct database access between consumer and producer.
-The offsets on the consumer side are stored in a database, but that is a different database than the database of the producer.
+The offsets on the consumer side are stored in a database, but that is a different database from the database of the producer.
 @@@